On this page

-Whether you are returning home or visiting, you will follow the same straightforward process to enter Canada.
-There are three simple steps to follow:
+Whether you’re returning home or visiting, you’ll follow the same 3 steps to enter Canada:

-The Declaration Card tells us what we need to know about you, your travels and what you are bringing into the country.
-Instructions on how to complete the card are attached to help you.
+The Declaration Card or Advance Declaration submission tells us what we need to know about you, your travels and what you’re bringing into the country.

 Connecting to another flight